ajot/launchdarkly-resend-integration-example/README.md

 ## **What We're Building**

-We’re setting up a system that sends personalized emails to two types of users: **premium** and **regular**.
-We’ll use **LaunchDarkly feature flags** to control which content gets sent based on user details, and we won’t need to touch the code to make changes.
+We're building a system that sends personalized emails to two types of users: **premium** and **regular**.
+We'll use **LaunchDarkly feature flags** to decide what content each user gets, and you won’t have to change any code to update these rules.

-We’ll create a **feature flag** in LaunchDarkly called `premium-content`.
-It will check the user’s **subscription status** and **purchase count** to decide what kind of email they get.
-We will then use Resend to send the personalized email.
+We’ll set up a **feature flag** called `premium-content` in LaunchDarkly, which will check each user’s **subscription status** and **purchase count** to decide what kind of email to send.
+Then, **Resend** will handle sending the personalized emails.

-1. **Premium users** will get premium content email.
+1. **Premium users** get premium content.
-2. **Regular users** will get regular content email.
+2. **Regular users** get regular content.
-3. **If a user’s purchase count is 0**, no matter if they’re premium or regular, they’ll get the premium content email to encourage them to buy.
+3. **If a user has made no purchases**, they’ll get the premium content, no matter their status, to encourage them to buy.

 The best part?
-You can change these rules anytime in LaunchDarkly without redeploying the code.
+You can update these rules anytime in LaunchDarkly without touching the code.

-Let's get started!
+Let’s get started!

 ---